Nexmo/station/_partials/stitch/guides/6-enable-video/javascript.md

 Now run `index.html` in two side-by-side browser windows, making sure to login with the user name `jamie` in one and with `alice` in the other.
 Enable video on both and start talking.
 You'll also see events being logged in the browser console.

 Thats's it!
-Your page should now look something like [this](https://github.com/Nexmo/conversation-js-quickstart/blob/master/examples/5-enable-video/index.html).
+You can see a full example of what your project should look like in [the source code for this quickstart on GitHub](https://github.com/Nexmo/conversation-js-quickstart/blob/master/examples/5-enable-video/index.html).

 ## Where next?